Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 ##### Propagation

-The database initialization:
+If the propagation is enabled, the database initialization operates as follow:

-1. loads all highways with a name, even if they have no etymology
+1. load all highways with a name, even if they have no etymology
+2. find the etymologies os elements on the map through the methods cited above from OSM and Wikidata
-2. after elaborating the etymologies finds names that are in etymologies for at least two elements far away from each other, with the same subject
+3. case insensitively search names used by at least two highways far away from each other which have exactly and only the same etymology
-3. propagates these etymologies to all homonimous highways
+4. propagates these etymologies to all (case insensitively) homonimous highways

 More specifically, this happens in [propagate-etymologies-global.sql](airflow/dags/sql/propagate-etymologies-global.sql).